 Illinois’ Chicago area is ranking as the number one U.S. region for manufacturing, and the state is also leading the nation when it comes to producing foodstuffs, in particular soybeans and corn.
 Of the world’s tallest structures, three are rising high above Chicago’s skyline which has often been praised as the most beautiful in the world.

-The vast concentration of greattractions on Michigan Avenue’s northern section have given Chicago, the Windy City, also the nickname of “Magnificent Mile.’
+The vast concentration of great attractions on Michigan Avenue’s northern section has given Chicago, the Windy City, also the nickname of “Magnificent Mile.’

 As Nathaniel Pope (Illinois territorial delegate to Congress) said:

 ….
 This state will have a government that has better prospects than in any other state.
 We have the world’s best soil, a fine and mild climate, a big state that has ample funds in order to be able to educate all children in our state…

 – World’s highest building for a long time (Sears Tower).

 – Pioneer city of commercial TV.

 – Nation’s leader city in mail-order sales.

 Author and Journalist Clyde Brion Davis wrote:

 ….
 Of all U.S. states, Illinois may be the most American.
 The state is like the entire U.S.A in one capsule.
 Illinois’ capacity for all that’s related to greatness is just as limitless as its undulating corn fields sweep…